FancleX/Homework/README.md

 # HomeWork
- The homework of PennX program of computer science essentials for software development.
+ Some homework of PennX program of computer science essentials for software development.